gusztavvargadr/workstations/README.md

 ### Creating the workstations

-Clone this repo and navigate to the root directory of the clone from your shell.
+Clone this repo and navigate to the root directory of the clone using your shell.
 Then follow the steps below to create any of the specific workstations.

 #### .NET development